 2013 TQ5 is a very small asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2013 TQ5 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2013 TQ5 orbits the sun every 249 days (0.68 years), coming as close as 0.65 AU and reaching as far as 0.89 AU from the sun.
-Based on its brightness and the way it reflects light, 2013 TQ5 is probably between 0.291 to 0.652 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the U.S. Capitol building.
+Based on its brightness and the way it reflects light, 2013 TQ5 is probably between 0.291 to 0.652 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, very roughly comparable in size to the U.S. Capitol building.

 2013 TQ5's orbit is 0.19 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 2013 TQ5 has 5 close approaches predicted in the coming decades: